Brockton, MA Workers’ Compensation Lawyer

 If your injuries resulted in some permanent loss of function or disfigurement, you might be entitled to additional benefits.
 To be eligible, the scarring must be on your face, neck, or hands.
 Usually, benefits for scarring or disfigurement are a one-time payment rather than regular payments over time.

-Death benefits may be paid to surviving family members of employees who did not survive their injuries.
-Surviving spouses may be paid up 66% of the deceased spouse’s average weekly income.
+Death benefits might be paid to surviving family members of employees who did not survive their injuries.
+Surviving spouses might be paid up to 66% of the deceased spouse’s average weekly income.
 Additionally, burial and funeral costs might also be covered.

 Call Our Brockton, MA Workers’ Compensation Lawyers for Assistance Today